Last updated: Jun-15-2023

 autoload.phpfile into your PHP project and then include Cloudinary's PHP classes in your code:

 To use the Cloudinary PHP library, you have to configure at least your

 api_secret are also needed for secure API calls to Cloudinary (e.g., image and video uploads).
-You can find your account-specific configuration credentials in the Dashboard page of the account console.
+You can find your product environment configuration credentials in the Dashboard page of the Cloudinary Console.